 Several of the application qualification standards commonly used by other states favor larger and more experienced businesses (Table 7-2).
 One qualification standard that favors larger businesses is the requirement to secure real estate for a proposed operation before an application is submitted.
 Other states reported that this is a major hurdle to achieving social equity ownership because it creates a significant barrier for small businesses.
-Applicants must secure a property and make lease payments while their for small businesses to enter the commercial marijuana market would businesses, including many Black-owned businesses.
-Data from the that the majority of Black-owned businesses application is pending approval, which has taken months in some states.
+Applicants must secure a property and make lease payments while their application is pending approval, which has taken months in some states.
 Other requirements also favor larger, established businesses, such as requiring applicants to have a minimum amount of financial assets, past marijuana industry experience, or detailed operations plans.